Peeling Bipartite Networks for Dense Subgraph Discovery: Related Work

 \textbf{Peeling bipartite networks}: There have been some attempts to adapt peeling algorithms or $k$-core~\cite{Seidman83} like subgraphs to bipartite graphs.
 Cerinsek and Batagelj~\cite{Cerinsek15} adapted the generalized core idea~\cite{Batagelj02} to bipartite networks.
-They define the $(p, q)$-core with monotonic $f$ and $g$ functions as a maximal union of the set of vertices $u \in U$ s.t. $f(u) \ge p$ and $v \in V$ s.t. $g(v) \ge q$.
-However, their definition is not suitable to construct a hierarchy among $(p,q)$-cores since it is not clear how to define a comparison function for $(p, q)$ pairs.
-Li \etal~\cite{Li13} where they adapted the $k$-truss like definition for bipartite networks.
-They insert artificial edges between vertex pairs that share a neighbor.
-Then they apply peeling algorithm on those artificial edges and their triangle counts.
-This is actually identical to creating the projection, and applying the $k$-truss decomposition using the triangle counts~\cite{Cohen08}. \textsl{Unlike the previous work, we introduce peeling algorithms that work directly on the bipartite network and result in dense regions in a hierarchy.}
+However, their definition is not suitable to construct a hierarchy since it is not clear how to define a comparison function for $(p, q)$ pairs.
+Giatsidis \etal~\cite{Giatsidis11} worked on the scientific collaboration networks to find dense regions.
+They used the weighted projections and adapted the $k$-core decomposition for weighted networks to detect the hierarchy.
+They defined the \textbf{fractional $k$-core} as a maximal subgraph where every vertex has at least weight $k$ (vertex weight is the sum of edge weights that are connected).
+Li \etal~\cite{Li13} introduced a $k$-truss like definition for bipartite networks.
+They insert artificial edges between vertex pairs that share a neighbor and apply the peeling algorithm on those artificial edges and their triangle counts.
+This is actually identical to creating the projection, and applying the $k$-truss decomposition using the triangle counts~\cite{Cohen08}.
+In addition, Chen and Saad~\cite{Chen12} proposed algorithms to find many dense structures in bipartite graphs by constructing a dendrogram of the vertices, where the subgraphs are not overlapping. \textsl{Unlike the previous work, we introduce peeling algorithms that work directly on the bipartite network and identify possible overlapping dense regions in a hierarchy.}